 Under the Pediatric Research Equity Act ("PREA"), NDAs or BLAs (as well as efficacy supplements) must contain data to assess the safety and effectiveness of the drug or biological product for the claimed indications in all relevant pediatric subpopulations and to support dosing and administration for each pediatric subpopulation for which the drug or biological product is approved as safe and effective.
 The FDA may, on its own initiative or at the request of the applicant, grant full or partial waivers, or deferrals, for submission of these assessments.
 Sponsors must also submit pediatric study plans ("PSPs") within sixty days of an end-of-phase 2 meeting, or as may be agreed between the sponsor and FDA.
-Those plans must contain an outline of the proposed pediatric study or studies the applicant plans to conduct, including study objectives and design, any deferral or waiver requests, and other information submitted, consult with each other, and agree upon a final PSP.
+Those plans must contain an outline of the proposed pediatric study or studies the applicant plans to conduct, including study objectives and design, any deferral or waiver requests, and other information required by regulation.
+The applicant, the FDA, and the FDA's internal pediatric review committee must then review the information submitted, consult with each other, and agree upon a final PSP.
 The FDA or the applicant may request an amendment to the plan at any time.
 Unless otherwise required by regulation, PREA does not apply to any biological product for an indication for which orphan designation has been granted.